rc55/ukdemoscene/ukdemoscene.md

 The UK Demoscene has an online Slack run by Chris Wood (psonice) and Ruairi Fullam (rc55).

 It is intended to be a work-safe environment for demosceners to chat.
+Those wishing to post non work-safe content are welcome to create their own private, non-public channels and solicit invites from others as long as the content is explicitly indicated as safe or not safe for work.

 Main channels include: